XiaLab at University of Ottawa

 A sample of research questions:

 • What is the most efficient translation initiation signal?
-Does the small subunit ribosome do the scanning for the start codon or can a fully formed ribosome scan for start codon, too?
+Does the small subunit ribosome do the scanning for the start codon, or can a fully formed ribosome scan for the start codon, too?
 When to scan from the 5' end and when to scan from the middle of 5'UTR (internal ribosomal entry)?
 If secondary structure embedding start codon (or Shine-Dalgarno sequence or Kozak consensus) can obscure the translation initiation signal, how would highly expressed genes avoid this?
 What is the best way of measuring gene expression experimentally or bioinformatically?
 Does translation initiation efficiency affect elongation efficiency/accuracy?
 How to measure translation elongation efficiency/accuracy?
 Will a few closely spaced minor codons severely affect translation elongation?
 What is the optimal translation stop signal?
 How do release factors decode the stop signal?
-How the relative concentration and decoding capacity of different release factors affect stop codon usage?
-How frequent do tRNAs misread stop codons or release factors misread sense codons?
+How do the relative concentration and decoding capacity of different release factors affect stop codon usage?
+How frequently do tRNAs misread stop codons or release factors misread sense codons?
 How will these factors affect stop codon usage?

-• How do genes, gene interactions and molecular mechanisms change over time?
+• How do genes, gene interactions, and molecular mechanisms change over time?
 How to trace the evolutionary history back to billions of years?
-How to map evolutionary events such as speciation, gene duplication, neofunctionalization and subfunctionalization of duplicated genes, etc., to the reconstructed phylogeny?
+How to map evolutionary events such as speciation, gene duplication, neofunctionalization, and subfunctionalization of duplicated genes, etc., to the reconstructed phylogeny?
 How can we improve our resolution of deep phylogenies?

-• How species interact and co-evolve?
+• How species do interact and co-evolve?
 How do bacteriophages adapt to their bacterial hosts?
 What happens after host-switching?

 • What bioinformatic software do biomedical researchers need?
 How to develop new bioinformatic tools to facilitate their research?